Embalming: Notable embalmings

-Involuntarily, I do compare the mummified sovereign, [...] ugly, tiny, to the giant man who, in 1886, I saw entering the São Paulo See [Cathedral], among a colossal wave of people, dominating it, seeming so many cubits taller.
+Involuntarily, I compare the mummified sovereign—now small and weathered—to the giant man I saw in 1886 entering the See of São Paulo.
+Amidst a colossal wave of people, he dominated the crowd, appearing many cubits taller.

-Pedro II's remains, as well as those of his wife Teresa Cristina, also embalmed, were officially repatriated back to Brazil by a Brazilian Navy ship in 1921.
+The body of Pedro II and that of his wife Teresa Cristina (who was also embalmed) were officially repatriated to Brazil aboard a Brazilian Navy ship in 1921.
 (Note: cf. Legacy of Pedro II of Brazil.)
-The emperor and empress are interred in the Cathedral of Saint Peter of Alcantara in Petrópolis, a city founded by Pedro II himself.
+The emperor and empress are now interred in the Imperial Mausoleum within the Cathedral of Saint Peter of Alcantara in Petrópolis, a city founded by Pedro II himself.